 This past week I was supposed to get the plumbing completed by a local HVAC contractor.
 I hit a snag when he finally gave me a number to complete the work, and it was down right ridiculous!
 So I fell back to plan "B" and found another guy who will finish the job starting on Monday.
 I will post some pics and plumbing diagrams in my next update.

 Hopefully we can be lighting the initial MATCH by next Friday.
-Things are coming together slowly but surely........Almost DONE and NONE to SOON, it's getting COLD!
+Things are coming together slowly but surely........Almost DONE and NONE to

 No comments: